habakukhain/habakukhain.github.io/menu/open_questions.md

 title: Open Questions
 ---

-This is work in progress.
-In the end this is supposed to be a repository of questions I have once asked myself and haven't figured out a good answer to yet.

 ### Is human intelligence linked to global neurotransmitter release probability?

 Pretty randomly, I attended two talks in very close succession which had a very interesting theme: There is a well-known fact, which has been studied for long time, that certain things increase the amount of neurotransmitter released into the synaptic cleft.
 At least in two instances of disturbances to the synaptic microcosm which lead to a higher release probability of neurotransmitters, there seems to be an improvement in cognitive function.
 If true, this has to be a surprisingly simple mechanism to enhance (human) intelligence.
 At the moment, there doesn't seem to be too much out there answering this *really* interesting question.